 Since I am not the one hosting Thanksgiving this year, I will only be making two dishes.
 So, I’m thinking about making both of those contributions Whole30 and Paleo friendly.
 Maybe add a Vegan dessert.
 It’s always fun to introduce my family to new ways of cooking, new flavors and different ways of eating.
 This is truly the perfect time to really bring everyone together and experience the magic of the kitchen.

-Now, in my opinion, carrots are so universal.
+Now, in my opinion, carrots are very universal.
 Especially for people who are starting to add more vegetables to their lifestyle.
 They are just the perfect snack, side dish, and addition to any meal.
 You can’t go wrong.

 Roasting any kind of vegetable is the easiest way to pack them with flavor and also keep all the nutrients in.
 For these carrots, we are using fresh herbs, garlic, and ghee or butter if you are not Whole30 or Paleo.
 I absolutely love roasting my vegetables with ghee.
 You get beautiful buttery and nutty flavors without all the BS.

 These carrots will be the perfect addition to the Thanksgiving menu.
 Add some cayenne to them for a spicy kick.
 Or, switch up the flavors.
 Cut the carrots into thinner and shorter pieces.
 Then, use warm spices like nutmeg and cinnamon and roast with ghee for a healthy and delicious snack.
 You will end up with perfectly roasted carrot fries even the kids will love.

 The side you need to have on the holiday menu

 2 bunches carrots (about 12) with green tops trimmed to about 2 inches

 1 tsp. fresh thyme